-The consolidated financial statements of SECURE have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") in effect at the closing date of December 31, 2020.
+The consolidated financial statements of SECURE have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") in effect at the closing date of December 31, 2021.

-These consolidated financial statements are recorded and presented in Canadian dollars (\$), which is SECURE's functional currency, and have been prepared on a historical cost basis, except for certain financial instruments and share-based compensation transactions that have been measured at fair value.
-All values are rounded to the nearest thousand dollars (\$000's), except where otherwise indicated.
+These consolidated financial statements are recorded and presented in Canadian dollars (\$), which is SECURE's functional currency, and have been prepared on a historical cost basis, except for certain items that have been measured at fair value as detailed in Note 2.
+All values are rounded to the nearest million dollars (\$ millions), except where otherwise indicated.
 The accounting policies described in Note 2 have been applied consistently to all periods presented in these consolidated financial statements, except as noted herein.
 Certain comparative figures have been reclassified to conform to the financial statement presentation adopted for the current year.
-The Corporation adjusted prior year comparative figures on the consolidated statements of comprehensive loss to present pipeline tariff fees charged as a recovery of cost of sales rather than revenue.
-As a result, revenue for the year ended December 31, 2019 decreased by \$19.2 million, with an offsetting decrease to cost of sales.

 The timely preparation of financial statements requires that management make estimates, judgments and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 See Note 3 for a description of significant estimates and judgments used in the preparation of the consolidated financial statements.